CEMPD/VERDI/doc/User_Manual/VERDI_ch03.md

 5. Locate the file *config.properties.TEMPLATE* that is in your installation directory.
 Copy *config.properties.TEMPLATE* to your *verdi* directory and rename that file *config.properties* only.

+6. Add the path to the verdi run script to your .cshrc or .bash_profile so that the verdi.sh script can be found from any directory

+    example .cshrc
+    set path = ($path /proj/ie/proj/CMAS/VERDI/VERDI_2.1)

+7. Alternatively, use alias to point to full path to verdi.sh alias verdi.sh /proj/ie/proj/CMAS/VERDI/VERDI_2.1/verdi.sh

-    VERDI should now run if you execute the verdi.sh executable script (e.g., ./verdi.sh).
+    VERDI should now run if you execute the verdi.sh executable script on linux, or executing the verdi.command script on mac.

 Installation Instructions for Windows